MarketMakerLite/polygon/stocksplits/readme.md

 * Download new, adjusted historical data from polygon
 * Delete existing data from database
 * Write new data to database

+Note: Use the timescale.py file if you're table is compressed with TimescaleDB, otherwise use the main.py file